Lhhiep-maxcode/DaLGM/README.md

 The pipeline takes multi-view RGB images of an object as input, predicts a set of 3D Gaussians via a UNet, and renders novel views using a differentiable Gaussian rasterizer.
 Key extensions over the original LGM include:

 - **Adaptive input views** — input views are sampled randomly from fixed azimuth bands during training, improving robustness
-- **Pixel-aligned Gaussians** — each Gaussian is placed along a camera ray at a learned depth, giving better geometric grounding
+- **Pixel-aligned Gaussians** — each Gaussian is placed along a camera ray at a learned depth, giving better geometric grounding and direct depth map extraction
-- **Depth supervision** — pixel-aligned depth is supervised against ground-truth depth maps using L1/L2/Huber/BerHu/scale-invariant losses with an optional ranking term
+- **Depth supervision** — pixel-aligned depth is supervised against ground-truth depth maps using L1/L2/Huber/BerHu losses with depth-aware RANKING loss
 - **Gaussian pruning** — voxel-grid clustering removes duplicate/low-opacity Gaussians before rendering

 ---